-During the day, the Nursery’s staff will come into contact with confidential information.
+During the day, the Nursery’s staff will meet confidential information.
 To ensure that all those using and working in the nursery can do so with confidence, we will respect confidentiality in the following ways.

-· Any anxieties/evidence relating to a child’s personal safety will be kept in a confidential file and will not be shared within the nursery except for the child’s key worker and Manager the DSL (designated safeguarding lead)
+- Any anxieties/evidence relating to a child’s personal safety will be kept in a confidential file and will not be shared within the nursery except for the child’s key worker and Manager the DSL (designated safeguarding lead)

 Any staff member found to be discussing individual children with anyone other than for the purpose of curriculum planning or nursery management, with people other than the parents or carers of the child be suspended without pay immediately and face disciplinary procedure.
 This includes discussions with ex-employees.

 Information given by parents or carers to the nursery will not be passed on to other adults without permission except in exceptional circumstance when the safety of the child or staff is at risk.

 Issues relating to staff employment, whether paid or unpaid, will remain confidential to the people directly involved with personnel issues.

 Anxieties or evidence relating to the child’s welfare will be shared with other professionals on a ‘need to know’ basis only and will not be open for discussion amongst staff in general terms.